Last updated on July 30th, 2022 at 01:57 pm

 - Do not force keywords where they don’t belong

-- Make the “above the fold” area of your pages compelling and clutter free.
+- Make sure the “above the fold” (initially visible) area of your pages is compelling and clutter free

-- Use simple language to make it easier to read
+- Use simple language to make your content easier to read

 Make sure your website loads quickly.
 Large images will slow down your site and having a slow loading site can decrease your Google rankings.